cirtoska/TheNextWeb/README.md

 # TheNextWeb
 This project is exercise.
-A remake of the website https://thenextweb.com/
+A remake of the website https://thenextweb.com/ with my code.